What businesses can do to support social justice

 Just as consumers vote with their wallets when they decide where to shop, as a business owner you have a say in the companies you do business with.
 Ask your suppliers what their policies are relative to social justice, and don’t hesitate to take your business elsewhere if their views don’t align with yours.
 If you’re looking for minority suppliers, try the National Minority Supplier Development Council, which promotes minority-owned businesses in the B2B space.

-Implementing permanent change during this time of upheaval is critical.
+Implementing permanent change is critical, and there’s no better time to start than right now.
 Small business owners are nothing if not imaginative.
 The first step toward a better future for society and for your business is to imagine it, then work toward it.